-Above all in the Center is the actual building itself, the two Tiffany Glass domes, ornate Marble Staircases, and generally staggeringly beautiful architectural design.
+Above all in the Center is the actual building itself, the two Tiffany Glass domes, ornate Marble staircases, and generally staggeringly beautiful architectural design.
 Right in the heart of the Loop the Chicago Cultural Center is one of the most visited buildings in the City and a must-do for everyone regardless of the fact it is free!

 10 – Garfield Park Conservatory

 Last on the List is the Garfield Park Conservatory.
 A little further out of your way than most of Chicago’s attractions but an easy hop on the EL.
-There Entrance is free but they do ask for a very modest $5 donation to support the conservatory, but it is not required if you really are looking for 100% free activities.
+The entrance is free but they do ask for a very modest $5 donation to support the conservatory, but it is not required if you really are looking for 100% free activities.
 It is a small price to pay for the stunning tropical plant displays.

-With over 4 acres of indoor and outdoor displays the Conservatory has near endless exhibits, some are changeable with the seasons while others are following the climates of their native origin, the tropical greenhouses able to replicate a myriad of different climatic regions.
-There are many examples of really rare, exotic and endangered plants in the collections such as the stunning Persian Lillies, the stinky Calabash Tree, the endangered sea coconut, and the intriguing Octopus of the Desert.
+With over 4 acres of indoor and outdoor displays the Conservatory has near endless exhibits, some are changeable with the seasons while others are following the climates of their native origin, the tropical greenhouses are able to replicate a myriad of different climatic regions.
+There are many examples of really rare, exotic, and endangered plants in the collections such as the stunning Persian Lillies, the stinky Calabash Tree, the endangered sea coconut, and the intriguing Octopus of the Desert.